 Recognized as one of Canada's Top 100 Employers

-- Schneider Electric Canada encourages ongoing employee development with generous tuition subsidies for job-related courses (to $13,000) and also invests in the education of the next generation through academic scholarships for children of employees (to $3,000 per child)
+- Schneider Electric Canada encourages ongoing employee development with generous tuition subsidies for courses at outside institutions (to $13,000) and also invests in the education of the next generation through academic scholarships for children of employees (to $3,000 per child)

 Recognized as one of Canada's Top Employers for Young People

 By Kristina Leung and Richard Yerema, Mediacorp Canada Inc. staff editors (Feb 8, 2018)